CROSS AND FLAME

 Integrity of Design

-The base of the flame should be lower than that of the cross.
+- The base of the flame should be lower than that of the cross.

-The tip of the left portion of the flame must align with the left arm of the cross.
+- The tip of the left portion of the flame must align with the left arm of the cross.

-If using one solid color to print the emblem, include a thin line of space all around the arm of the cross that lies against the flame.
+- If using one solid color to print the emblem, include a thin line of space around the arm of the cross that lies against the flame.
 The flame may be screened (shaded) to create a contrast between it and the cross.

-Make sure the dimensions of the Cross and Flame are correct.
+Unauthorized/Improper Use of the Cross and Flame

 There are times when a non-United Methodist entity uses the Cross and Flame as its own, or an authorized United Methodist entity uses the insignia in an improper manner.
 While GCFA actively uses its resources to identify and remedy any instances of unauthorized and/or improper use of the insignia, your assistance in reporting possible infringement is greatly appreciated.
 If you encounter a use of the Cross and Flame you suspect may be unauthorized and/or improper, please contact our office.